 15. Riverwalk Boating Company

 Did you know you can rent a mini powerboat for two to cruise Tampa’s waterways?
-Riverwalk Boating Company rents these cute two-seaters which start at $40 for a half hour up to $90 for two hours.
+Riverwalk Boating Company rents these cute two-seaters which start at $59 for an hour or $99 for two hours.
 Pick up your rental along the Riverwalk and then head out on a self-guided adventure in any direction you choose.
 The boats go between 10-20mph, so plan for a relaxed trip on the water with your love.

 16. Drive-In movies